angular-google-chart/angular-google-chart/_docs/latest/providers/agcGstaticLoaderProvider.md

 ---
 layout: docs
 category: Providers
-title: agcGstaticLoader
+title: agcGstaticLoaderProvider
 version: 1.0.0-beta.1
 latest: true
 ---

-This provider is the loader strategy implementation for the current google chart "gstatic" loader version.
+This provider configures the the loader strategy implementation for the current google chart "gstatic" loader version.

-New loaders have been implemented as providers to provide a helpful programmatic implementation for configuration.
+New loaders have been implemented with providers to provide a helpful programmatic implementation for configuration.

 ### Methods